Welcome to Saga Prefecture!

 Saga JETs are well known in Saga and the surrounding prefectures as a very socially active group, with many opportunities to get out and do things (see the events and volunteer pages).
 It’s an inclusive community among which you can certainly find friends from the start.

 Coming to Saga not only gives you the opportunity to experience and learn about Japan, but also other countries, cultures, languages and life styles.
-In total, the JET community is composed of about 45 ALTs and CIRs from around 10 countries such as America, Australia, Canada, China, England, Germany, Korea, Jamaica, New Zealand, and Scotland.
+In total, the JET community is composed of 30 ALTs and 7 CIRs, from around 11 countries such as America, Australia, Canada, New Zealand, Vietnam, England, Germany, Korea, Jamaica, Trinidad and Tobago, South Africa, and the Netherlands.

 The pages on this website are full with the great things Saga has to offer.
 The Three Minute Trip To Saga video below gives you more of an insight, including: